U.S. judge questions fraud statute's use against Bank of America

-NEW YORK, April 29 A Manhattan judge indicated Monday he was "troubled" by how the U.S. government applied a rarely used law in a suit against Bank of America Corp over the sale of toxic mortgages to Fannie Mae and Freddie Mac.
+NEW YORK A Manhattan judge indicated Monday he was "troubled" by how the U.S. government applied a rarely used law in a suit against Bank of America Corp (BAC.N) over the sale of toxic mortgages to Fannie Mae FNMA.OB and Freddie Mac FMCC.OB.

 The hearing before U.S. District Judge Jed Rakoff marked a challenge of the U.S. Department of Justice's bid to bring fraud lawsuits against Wall Street banks under a powerful law enacted following the savings and loan scandals of the 1980s.

-Rakoff held off on a ruling, saying he would issue a decision by May 13 on whether to dismiss the lawsuit, which blames Bank of America for more than $1 billion in losses incurred by Fannie and Freddie.
+Rakoff held off on a ruling, saying he would issue a decision by May 13 on whether to dismiss the lawsuit, which blames Bank of America for more than $1 billion (645 million pounds) in losses incurred by Fannie and Freddie.

 The federal government seized Fannie and Freddie and placed them into conservatorship in 2008.